Ginger Production in the Northeast: Increasing Profitability and Success with Intercropping in Variable Growing Environments

 Ginger (Zingiber officinale), grown as “baby” or “young” ginger in the Northeast, is a high-value crop with a retail value between $14-$20 per pound.
 Maintenance needs are minimal after planting, with only standard weed control and hilling once or twice during the season required.
 Pest and disease pressure is low, especially in the Northeast where ginger is treated as a tender annual crop.
 With a diverse customer base potentially interested in baby ginger throughout the Northeast, there is potential for ginger to boost farm sales and profitability.

 However, there are significant production constraints, including the time to maturity (nearly 5 months from planting to harvest) and the need for a protective tunnel to provide a warm environment, particularly during the spring and fall seasons.
-While the price point at retail sale is high, the commitment to dedicate valuable growing space in a protective tunnel to just one crop (i.e., ginger) for most of the growing season can be a drawback for farmers, especially considering ginger’s harvest window is limited to 4-6 weeks in the fall.
+While the price point at retail sale is high, the commitment to dedicate valuable growing space in a protective tunnel to just one crop (i.e., ginger) for most of the growing season can be a drawback for farmers, especially considering ginger’s harvest and marketing window is limited to 4-6 weeks in the fall.

 Description of farm operation:

-For this trial, field space and specific infrastructure are required.
-The RGSF has a high tunnel and caterpillar tunnel on site to offer the multiple growing environments needed for this proposal.
-Resources pertaining to outreach include the networks cultivated during the Farm Manager’s career as a farmer in the region, including those afforded by being affiliated with Rutgers University and Rutgers Cooperative Extension.
-As such, conference presentations, workshops, and fact sheets are legitimate aspirations.
+Resources pertaining to outreach include the networks cultivated during the Farm Manager’s career as a farmer in the region as well as those established with Rutgers Gardens overall, including those afforded by being affiliated with Rutgers University and Rutgers Cooperative Extension.
+Additionally, membership in state and national organizations provide a pathway toward conference presentations and fact sheets publications, which are currently in process.

 Cooperators